beartype/beartype/README.rst

 =======

-``beartype`` is developed with the grateful assistance of a volunteer community of boundless enthusiasts, including (*in chronological order of issue or pull request*):
+``beartype`` is developed with the grateful assistance of a volunteer community of enthusiasts, including (*in chronological order of issue or pull request*):

 #. `Cecil Curry (@leycec) <leycec_>`__. :superscript:`Hi!
 It's me.` From
-   ``beartype``'s early gestation as a nondescript ``@type_check`` decorator sequestered in the `Bioelectric Tissue Simulation Engine (BETSE) <BETSE_>`__ to its general-audience release as a `public package supported across multiple Python and platform-specific package managers <Install_>`__, I continue to shepherd the fastest, hardest, and deepest runtime type-checking solution in any dynamically-typed language into the well-typed future of PEP-compliance and limitless quality assurance. *Cue epic taiko drumming.*
+   beartype's early gestation as a nondescript ``@type_check`` decorator in the `Bioelectric Tissue Simulation Engine (BETSE) <BETSE_>`__ to its general-audience release as a `public package supported across multiple Python and platform-specific package managers <Install_>`__, I shepherd the fastest, hardest, and deepest runtime type-checking solution in any dynamically-typed language towards a well-typed future of PEP-compliance and boundless quality assurance. *Cue epic taiko drumming.*
 #. `Felix Hildén (@felix-hilden) <felix-hilden_>`__, the Finnish `computer
-   vision`_ expert world-renowned for his effulgent, fun-loving disposition *and*:
+   vision`_ expert world-renowned for his effulgent fun-loving disposition *and*:

    * `Branding beartype with the Logo of the Decade <beartype felix-hilden branding_>`__, say nine out of ten Finnish brown bears.
-"The remaining bears are just jelly," claims Felix.
+"The other bears are just jelly," claims Hildén.
    * `Documenting beartype with its first Sphinx-based directory structure
      <beartype felix-hilden docs structure_>`__.
    * `Configuring that structure for Read The Docs (RTD)-friendly rendering